U.S. banks set to win when Fed hikes, payoffs distant for savers

-NEW YORK (Reuters) - Once the Federal Reserve starts lifting interest rates off the floor, banks will get a nice boost to their profits, but depositors will not get much benefit.
+NEW YORK, Sept 17 (Reuters) - Once the Federal Reserve starts lifting interest rates off the floor, banks will get a nice boost to their profits, but depositors will not get much benefit.

-The Fed, which has long telegraphed its intention to end its seven-year experiment with zero rates, may start raising rates as soon as Thursday.

 With the Fed having slashed interest rates and injected trillions of dollars into the economy since the financial crisis, banks have far more deposits than they consider necessary and are fine if some disappointed savers take their money elsewhere.
 Lenders are usually slow to lift the deposit rates, but because they are awash in money from depositors, they can take it particularly slow this time around.